ESIPFed/data-help-desk/docs/for_volunteers/user_interaction/user_interaction.md

    troubleshooting tips (e.g., "To resolve this issue, follow these steps:
    [insert steps].")
-3. **Customized solutions**: Some users have specific domain questions that may not be part of resources provided.
+3. **Customized solutions**: Some users have specific domain questions that may not be part of the resources provided.
 Examples are locating a data repository that contains specific data the user asked about.
-In this case, you can refer the user to a slack channel, a data expert, or answer the question yourself.
+In this case, you can refer the user to a slack channel or a data expert if you don't have an answer.

+## Average user interaction time

+1. **Simple questions**: 1-5 minutes (e.g., clarifying a question and pointing to a resource, communication channel, or data expert)
+2. **Moderate issues**: 5 minutes to 20 minutes (e.g., overview explanation of
+   how to resolve the issue)
+3. **Complex problems**: More than 30 minutes (e.g., in depth explanation of the solution).
+In this case set up a future time to interact with an expert.